Inventory, 11 lbs : 2.50

 The Abalone's subtle flavor is best when not overcooked, however it shouldn't be considered edible when raw.
 Pair Abalone mushrooms with seafood, pork, garlic, ginger, soy, Asian vegetables and herbs.
 Traditional recipes include stir fries, curries, soups and teriyaki and these are good starting points if you have never tried or cooked the Abalone mushroom before.
 Modern recipes include companion ingredients such as clams, fennel, wild arugula, prosciutto and shallots.
 To store, place in paper bag or between paper towels.
 Never store fresh mushrooms in plastic as the plastic deteriorates the flesh rapidly.

-Native to and still found growing wild in China, modern commercial abalone mushroom production is of the cultivated variety.
-In America, Abalone mushrooms are cultivated in California, Oregon and Washington.
+Native to and still found growing wild in China, modern commercial Abalone mushroom production is of the cultivated variety.
+Cultivation of Abalone mushrooms began in Hungary.
+In the United States, Abalone mushrooms are cultivated in California, Oregon and Washington.
 The indoor controlled environment in which Abalone mushrooms are cultivated allows for year-round production.
-They can also be found growing wild in the state of Ohio.
+The dense mushroom can also be found growing wild in the state of Ohio.
 Wild abalone mushrooms are found living on wounded, dying and dead hard wood trees, especially Alder trees.

 Restaurants currently purchasing this product as an ingredient for their menu.